albert-szabo/projects-and-actions-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
+1. What are the core features of Node.js and Express?
+Why are they useful?

+The core features of Node.js are its use of JavaScript, its use of JSON for data exchange, the fact that it is single-threaded, the fact that it is asynchronous, and access it allows to NPM libraries.
+The core features of Express are middleware, routing (inclunding for application modularity), convenience helpers, and views.
+These core features are helpful because they make it easier to write powerful, functional, and modular server-side code.

-1. Understand and explain the use of Middleware.
+2. What is the use of middleware?

+Middleware allows for operation on and mutation of the request and response objects in modular ways.
+It can also trigger an action, especially in functionality such as logging or security.

-1. The basic principles of the REST architectural style.
+3. What are the basic principles of the REST architectural style?

+They are that everything is a resource, that each resource is accessible via a unique URL, that resources can have many representations, that communication happens over a stateless protocol (HTTP), and that resource management occurs via HTTP methods.

-1. Understand and explain the use of Express Routers.
+4. What is the use of Express Routers?

+Express routers allow for modular siloing within an Express application as a way to organize it, usually for a group of endpoints with similar URLs and resources.
+They can have their own routing and middleware.

-1. Describe tooling used to manually test the correctness of an API.
+5. What tooling is used to manually test the correctness of an API?
+How is it used?

+Multiple types of tooling are used to manually test an API.
+Some, like HTTPie, are used directly within the text editor.
+Other options, such as Postman and Insomnia, are standalone applications with different versions to provide native functionality across multiple operating systems.
+They are used to test APIs by sending requests using various HTTP methods and, in some cases, modifying the request headers and / or the response body to test specific functionality by examining the response.